mdschatz/rote/doc/source/build.rst

 CMake
 -----
-Elemental uses several new CMake modules, so it is important to ensure that version 2.8.5 or later is installed.
+|projectName| uses several new CMake modules, so it is important to ensure that
+version 2.8.5 or later is installed.
 Thankfully the `installation process <http://www.cmake.org/cmake/help/install.html>`_ is extremely straightforward: either download a platform-specific binary from